-Blink or no Brexit deal, both UK and EU tell each other
+UK, EU urge each other to give ground in trade talks or risk no deal

-BRUSSELS/LONDON (Reuters) - Britain and the European Union traded threats on Friday over a Brexit free trade deal, warning that unless the other side gave ground there would be no deal - a scenario that would convulse global trade as the world aims to exit the coronavirus lockdown.
+BRUSSELS/LONDON (Reuters) - Britain and the European Union urged each other on Friday to give ground in talks over a post-Brexit trade deal or risk

+failure in tetchy exchanges after the latest bout of bargaining ended with scant progress.

 The United Kingdom left the European Union on Jan.
-31 but the main terms of its membership remain in place for a transition period until the end of this year, giving it time to negotiate a free trade deal with the bloc.
+31 but the main terms of its membership remain in place for a transition period until the end of this year, giving it time to negotiate a new free trade deal with the bloc.

+Failure to reach a deal would convulse global trade just as the world aims to exit the coronavirus lockdown.
+But so far the talks have not gone well.

 “We made very little progress towards agreement on the most significant outstanding issues between us,” UK chief negotiator David Frost said after a week of talks.

-The main sticking point has been so-called ‘level playing field’ rules to harmonise regulation, which the EU says are needed to ensure Britain does not undercut its standards, but which Britain rejects as binding it to European laws.
+The main sticking point has been so-called “level playing field” rules to harmonise regulation, which the EU says are needed to ensure Britain does not undercut its standards, but which Britain rejects as binding it to European laws.

 Frost said the major obstacle to a deal was the EU’s insistence on including a set of “novel and unbalanced” proposals on the level playing field.